 Research is the Key to Success

-Above all, it is your responsibility to do due diligence to confirm that the potential automobile may be imported into the USA by taking the following actions:
+Above all, it is your responsibility to do due diligence to confirm that the potential automobile may be imported by taking the following actions:

-- To make sure that your car is not from a prohibited nation, visit the Office of Foreign Assets Control's (OFAC) official website and do a "Sanctioned Countries" search.
+- To make sure that it is not from a prohibited nation, visit the Office of Foreign Assets Control's (OFAC) official website and do a "Sanctioned Countries" search.
 Examine the specifications for imported automobiles given on this page about safety, emissions, and other factors.

-- Obtain the vehicle's Certificate of Conformity, ownership documents, and vehicle identification number (VIN) to verify the car's history before attempting to import it into the United States.
+- Obtain the Certificate of Conformity, ownership documents, and identification number (VIN) to verify the history before attempting to import it into the United States.

 - Consider hiring an exporter who can help you with the legal process and find cars that meet all requirements for importation into the United States.
 Remember to get quotes and add this to the total cost.

-- Review the customs duties and sales tax required to be paid on top of your vehicle purchase.
+- Review the customs duties and sales tax required to be paid on top of your purchase.
 Registration fees and insurance costs must be taken into consideration.
-Inspection and processing fees cannot be overlooked if this is your State's law for importing cars.
+Inspection and processing fees cannot be overlooked if this is your State's law for importing.

 Worldwide Experience

-You may not be able to import a car into the USA for many reasons.
-Your dream car may be unavailable in the USA from safety regulations and emissions standards to manufacturer restrictions and cost considerations.
+You may not be able to import for many reasons.
+Your dream one may be unavailable in the USA from safety regulations and emissions standards to manufacturer restrictions and cost considerations.

-Always research before attempting to import a car to ensure your success.
+Always research before attempting to import to ensure your success.
 With these tips, you can avoid any surprises or disappointments.

-Thousands of satisfied customers trust this delicate procedure of importing cars from A1 Auto Transport.
+Thousands of satisfied customers trust this delicate procedure of importing from A1-AT.
 Transportation services are provided in 190 countries worldwide; stick with the professionals.

 Start your shipment and get your free quote today.